What is communism?

 2. Communism was developed by German philosophers Karl Marx and Friedrich Engels.
 Their books The Communist Manifesto and Das Kapital became its cornerstone texts.

-3. Marxist communists believe that society is organised according to the ownership of capital, while historical change is largely the result of struggle between the various classes.
+3. Marxist communists believe that society is organised according to the ownership of capital, while historical change is largely the rest of struggle between the various classes.

 5. Communism became a significant movement in the late 1800s, embraced by radicals seeking political reform and an end to poverty and inequality.
 While communism threatened the power of the wealthy elites, it remained a small fringe movement until the Russian Revolution of 1917.